QGEP/qgepplugin/README.md

 ### SWMM Create Input

 An `.inp` file is the input file format for SWMM.
 It contains the wastewater network AND simulation parameters.
+The network can be extracted from the QGEP data (QGEP-SWMM tables), but the simulation parameters must be set according to your study.

-The wastewater network is extracted from QGEP-SWMM tables.
-The simulation parameters are copied from a provided `.inp` file.
+The simulation parameters are copied from a provided `.inp` file (a default file is provided in the plugin folder `src\swmm\default_qgep_swmm_parameters.inp`)

 * Launch `SWMM Create Input`
 * Database: the name of the service used to connect to the database